tymx/random_quote_generator/README.md

 # Random Quote Generator
-The site uses api to make a random quote by the press of a button
+The site uses an API to make a random quote by the press of a button